 At Ombu Labs we have many values that have been key to our success.
-This is an article about five core values that differentiate our company from the rest.
+This is an article about values that differentiate our company from the rest.

 Every team member is expected to follow these values, especially when things get tough.
 This is a living document: It's open source and open to enhancements by design.
 We have been tweaking these values ever since I started the company.